 Soldiers of Fortune

-Developer: the Bitmap Brothers Publisher: Spectrum Holobyte Release: 12/93 Genre: Action
+Developer: The Bitmap Brothers Publisher: Spectrum Holobyte Release: 12/93 Genre: Action

 As someone who lives in the US I was always fascinated by the Amiga.
 Magazine coverage of its games was sparse but they all seemed interesting.
 The occasional Sega Genesis port made me even more curious about the system despite their often shoddy quality.
 No developer was more infamous on the Amiga than the Bitmap Brothers with their distinctive color palette.
 Of all their titles Soldiers of Fortune was right up my alley.
 Top Down shooters were not common on consoles and I am glad to say this is a quality title on both platforms.
 It is also pretty unique in the genre as well.